 Customizing font sides

 If you have a unique instance where a different font size would look better on one device, you can adjust using this feature.
-(If you’re looking to create different style rules to use across the board on desktop and mobile, you can do that in your Style Manager.)
+(If you’re looking to create different style rules to use across the board on desktop and mobile, you can do that in Content Design System Manager.)

 Customizing the shape of an object